Litres of Water Saved

 - Supplier Code of Conduct.
 Dolphin ensures that potential suppliers can demonstrate support for sustainable development, long-term economic planning, environmental protection, ethics, human rights, and labour rights.

-- Forestry Stewardship Council.
-This Chain of Custody Certification assures our customers that the timber (MDF) cabinets in our fitted behind mirror Alavo and Superloo systems originate from forestry managed in a responsible and sustainable way.
+- The timber (MDF) cabinets in our fitted behind mirror Alavo and Superloo systems originate from forestry managed in a responsible and sustainable way.
 All MDF panels are 100% recyclable.

 Where We Need to Be: